maxxiimo/the-front-end-manifesto/chp7-susy.md

     /*  Susy Grid
       ----------------------- */

-    $total-columns:     12
+    $total-columns:     12;
-    $column-width:      4em
+    $column-width:      4em;
-    $gutter-width:      1em
+    $gutter-width:      1em;
-    $grid-padding:      $gutter-width
+    $grid-padding:      $gutter-width;

 This tells Susy what the basic characteristics of the grid system are.
 In this case it will span 12 columns; each column has a width of 4em with a gutter and grid padding of 1em.
-With this information Susy will dynamically calculate all the properties of your grid system.
+With this information Susy can dynamically calculate all the properties of your grid system.

 NOTE: Internally Susy calculates the total width of your grid, including its padding, using the following formula: